johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 how many records out,
 and how many bytes were coppied.

+My SD card to USB adaptor has a little red LED light which flashes when the card is being accessed.
+These lights flashed during the entire copy process indicating that something was happening and that the command was working.
+That was some comfort during the copy process.

 That's it! now sdb is a clone of sda.

+If you want to check that the two SD cards are exactly the same and that the copy process worked properly then you can execute the following commands one at a time.
+These commands take a long time to run and will not show any sign on the screen that they are working.
+If your SD card to USB adaptor is like mine however, lights will flash while the command is running.
+So when running these commands don't think that your pi is hung.
+Just wait patiently and you will be rewarded with a hexidecimal number when the command is finished running.
+This number is a unique hash of the contents on the SD card it is checking.
+After the first command is finished running then run the second command.
+If the number from the second command matches the number from the first command then you can be sure that the clone is exactly like the original.
+Here is the first command:
+`sudo dd if=sda | sha1sum`
+This command is getting the sha1sum of the original encrypted SD card.
+Here is the second command:
+`sudo dd if=sdb | sha1sum`
+You probably guessed that this command is getting the sha1sum of the newly cloned SD card.
+If the two numbers on the screen match then the contents of two cards are the same.

+Finally, I would be a good idea to try both SD cards to be sure that they work properly and that both of them can be used to access your secrets.

 #### Preventing the Evil Maid Attack
 Keep your cloned sd card in a secure location.